The One Amazing Thing Antimicrobial Lighting Can Do That UV Can’t

 - Cafeterias, classrooms, hallways and gyms in schools

-This next generation of superbug-zapping illumination works 24/7 to reduce the bioburden—the number of bacteria living on a surface yet to be sanitized—and supplement continuous cleaning crew efforts to create a clean, healthier environment.
+This next generation of superbug-zapping illumination works 24/7 to reduce the bioburden—the number of bacteria living on a surface—and supplement continuous cleaning crew efforts to create a clean, healthier environment.

 Like UV lighting, clean, antimicrobial lighting didn’t earn widespread interior application usage until the advent and growth of LEDs for ambient illumination.